 “The thing about this trade is that you can’t go and do a course to learn it,” Lee says.

-But, as Bridie says, good beer lines and good maintenance are essential for breweries and venues that want to make sure people keep walking through the doors.
+But, as Bridie adds, good beer lines and good maintenance are essential for breweries and venues that want to make sure people keep walking through the doors.

 “The customer is more educated now, so the industry does have to keep up to a standard,” Bridie says.
 “It’s not like 20 years ago where you could say, ‘That’s how the beer tastes – deal with it.'